MicrosoftLearning/MB-310-Microsoft-Dynamics-365-Finance/Instructions/Labs/Module 1 GL Lab Configure journal name.md

 	- **Offset account**: USMF OPER

-10. You can see that in both the lines the voucher number is the same.
+9. You can see that in both the lines the voucher number is the same.

-11. You can also see that the **Post** button in the action pane is enabled and the journal is ready for posting.
+10. You can also see that the **Post** button in the action pane is enabled and the journal is ready for posting.
 You may post if you like.
+You may get an error that the period does not exist; this is fine.

 ## Exercise 3: Daily journal with manual voucher number and manual approval